glencoesoftware/isyntax2raw/README.md

 Output tile width and height can optionally be specified; both are 512 by default.
 A directory structure containing the pyramid tiles at all resolutions and macro/label images will be created.
+Additional metadata is written to a JSON file.
 The root directory is in the same directory as the .isyntax file.
 Be mindful of available disk space, as larger .isyntax files can result in >20 GB of tiles.

 Areas to improve